 Congressional Budget Office

-CBO is the primary agency named in the bill and would take on a new duty to publish an economic review before any tariff or import duty modification can enter into effect.
+CBO is the agency the bill names, and it would take on a new duty to publish an economic review before any tariff or import duty change can take effect — with no funding or deadline attached.

-Officials seeking to modify tariffs would face a new procedural limit: on and after enactment, no change can take effect until CBO publishes the required review.
+Officials seeking to change tariffs would face a new procedural limit: starting at enactment, no change can take effect until CBO publishes the required review.

-Factories that rely on imported parts or materials could see tariff changes delayed until the Congressional Budget Office posts its review, affecting planning for costs and supply chains.
+Factories that rely on imported parts or materials could see tariff changes delayed until CBO posts its review, affecting how they plan around costs and supply chains.

 Foreign exporters and trade partners